How to Document a Task

 The documented task must meet the following criteria:

 #1.
-The web page is on blitzmetrics.com and adheres to guidelines for spelling, grammar, formatting, and consistency.
+The web page is on yourcontentfactory.com and adheres to our spelling, grammar, formatting, and consistency guidelines.

 #2.
-The task page starts with a detailed checklist to ensure that nothing is missed.
+The task page starts with a Task Checklist.

 #3.
 The checklist includes all necessary tools, tips, URLs, and login methods for easy access and smooth execution of the task.

 #4.
-This task page is designed for beginners and avoids making assumptions about non-basic topics, acronyms, tools, or access to other users’ accounts.
+This task page is designed for beginners and avoids making assumptions about basic topics, acronyms, tools, or access to other users’ accounts.

 #5.
-The process is broken down into a sufficient number of easy-to-understand steps that guide users through the task.
+The process involves sufficient steps that guide users through the task.

 #6.
-The process highlights potential sources of error and provides an elaboration to prevent them.
+The process highlights potential sources of error and ways to prevent them.

 #7.
-Each step includes at least one screenshot that highlights its important parts.
+Each step includes at least one screenshot that highlights its crucial parts.

 #8.
-The page includes at least two links, one of which leads to a BlitzMetrics property.
+The page has at least two links.
+One should lead to a Content Factory asset.

 #9.
-All anchored text on the page is clickable and directs users to the intended pages or documents.
+All anchored text on the page directs users to the intended pages or documents.

 #12.
 The page concludes with a verification checklist that allows readers to confirm they have completed all necessary tasks.